Abdullah Fawaz

-Abdullah Fawaz Afrah Bait Abdulghafur (born on 3 October 1996), is an Omani professional football player who plays as a midfielder for the Omani national team.
+Abdullah Fawaz Afrah Bait Abdulghafur (born 3 October 1996) is an Omani professional football player who plays as a midfielder for Al Qadsia and the Omani national team.

 International career

-He debuted internationally on 10 October 2017 in an 2019 AFC Asian Cup qualification match against the Maldives in a 1–3 victory.
+He made his international debut for Oman on 10 October 2017 in a 2019 AFC Asian Cup qualification match against the Maldives, in their 3–1 victory.

 On 9 January 2018, he appeared at the Omani U-23 team to compete at the 2018 AFC U-23 Championship against China in a 3–0 defeat.

 On 11 June 2021, Fawaz scored his first two goals for Oman against Afghanistan in a 2022 FIFA World Cup qualifying match in a 1–2 victory.